The information below information relates to all 3 Queensland Academies campuses:

 |QAHS||Tuesday 14 February 4pm-6pm, 2023||Friday 24 February 4pm, 2023||Saturday 11 March, 2023 ||QAHS||Saturday 4 March, 2023||Late Term 2 2023|

 Principal's Discretionary Process

-For the Year 10 entry application, you will be prompted to attach the following documentation in your online application:
+For the Year 10 entry application, the Primary contact Parent/carer will be prompted to provide information from and/or attach the following documentation in your online application:

 - A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)

-- NAPLAN results for Year 3, 5, 7, and 9 (or a reason why this cannot be provided—Year 9 Naplan may be requested when available).
+- NAPLAN results for Year 3, 5, 7, and 9 (or a reason why this cannot be provided—Year 9 Naplan may be requested once available).

-*A medical diagnosis report/letter may be requested if an applicant is seeking special considerations (adjustments) for the entrance test.
-Please note that special needs requests and supporting documentation should generally be no more than 3 years old.
-Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the entrance test and recommended adjustments.
+*A medical diagnosis report/letter may be requested if an applicant is seeking access arrangements or reasonable adjustments for the entrance test.
+Please note that supporting documentation should generally be no more than 3 years old.
+Letters from health practitioners must be on an official letterhead and give clear information on the candidate's condition as it affects their ability to sit the entrance test, and specify recommended adjustments.

-The Entrance test is a series of tests approximately 3 hours of duration that will be facilitated by Edutest.
+The Entrance test is a series of tests that will be facilitated by Edutest.
 The tests will cover both ability and achievement.